DoHerasYang/DoHerasYang.github.io/_posts/2019-12-19-Digital Forensics.md

 **3.What processes were running on targeted server?**

 There is no log that logs the processes.
-They only way you would find it is if there was something written to the syslog .
+The only way you would find is that perhaps there was something has written to the `syslog` .
 So the alternative way is to find the relevant log file which may have the crucial informartion about the process.
 We can try these log files `/var/logs/syslog` and ` /var/logs/messag`.

 **4.What are attackers IP and target IP addresses?**